 ADS-B IN is the reception of ADS-B OUT data by a system within the aircraft.
 ADS-B IN is not a requirement under the rules.
-However, equipping with ADS-B IN will achieve greater benefit of the technology by improved traffic situational awareness.
+However, equipping with ADS-B IN will achieve greater benefit of the technology by improved traffic situational awareness and is therefore recommended.

-7. ADS-B OUT Systems
+6. ADS-B OUT Systems